-While seasonality has not been particularly prevalent in our historical results of operations due to the rapid growth of our business, we generally expect to experience higher sales in the fourth quarter, primarily attributable to the major shopping festivals across online e-commerce platforms such as "Singles' Day" and "Double Twelve."
+While seasonality has not been particularly prevalent in our historical results of operations due to the rapid growth of our business, we generally expect to experience higher sales in the second and fourth quarters, primarily attributable to the major shopping festivals across e-commerce platforms such as "618," "Singles' Day" and "Double Twelve."
 Given the impact of this seasonality, timely and effective forecasting and product supply and introductions for the peak seasons are critical to our operations.